axibase/atsd-use-cases/tutorials/workshop/lets-encrypt.md

 * `TLS-SNI-01`.
 Certificate requester must respond to HTTPS request on the requested domain to port 443.
 * `DNS-01`.
 Certificate requester must add an expiring TXT record to its DNS records on a nameserver.

-The request must pass the challenge in order to receive the certificate.
+The request must pass the challenge to receive the certificate.

 The `TLS-SNI-01` challenge on port 443 is no longer supported by Let's Encrypt.